Path ORAM: An Extremely Simple Oblivious RAM Protocol: The Path ORAM Protocol

-\begin{definition}[Cache] At any point in time, the client stores a small subset of the $N$ possible blocks into a data structure $C$ called the cache. \end{definition}
+The storage on the client consists of $2$ data structures, a stash and a position map:

+\paragraph{Stash} During the course of the algorithm, a small number of blocks might overflow from the tree buckets on the server.
+The client locally stores these overflowing blocks in a local data structure \stash called the stash.
+In Section~\ref{sec:fail}, we prove that the stash has a worst-case size of $O(\log N) \cdot \omega(1)$ blocks with high probability.
+In fact, in Section~\ref{sec:BucketLoad}, we show that the stash is usually empty after each ORAM read/write operation completes.

-\begin{definition}[Position map] The client stores a position map array $\position[\id]$ that consists of $N$ integers, mapping each block $\id$ to one of the $2^L$ leaf buckets in the server's tree data structure.
-The mapping is random and hence multiple blocks may be mapped to the same leaf and there may exist leafs to which no blocks are mapped.
-The position map changes over time as blocks are accessed and remapped. \end{definition}
+\paragraph{Position map} The client stores a position map, such that $x := \position[\id]$ means that block $\id$ is currently mapped to the $x$-th leaf node --- this means that block $\id$ resides in some bucket in path $\Path(x)$, or in the stash.
+The position map changes over time as blocks are accessed and remapped.

+\paragraph{Bandwidth} For each load or store operation, the client reads a path of $Z \log N$ blocks from the server and then writes them back, resulting in a total of $2Z \log N$ blocks bandwidth used per access.
+Since $Z$ is a constant, the bandwidth usage is $O(\log(N))$ blocks.

+\paragraph{Client storage size} For now, we assume that the position map and the stash are both stored on the client side.
+The position map is of size $NL=N\log N$ bits, which is of size $O(N)$ blocks when the block size $B=\Omega(\log N)$.
+In Section~\ref{sec:fail}, we prove that the stash for the basic non-recursive Path ORAM is at most $O(\log N)\omega(1)$ blocks to obtain negligible failure probability.
+Later in in Section~\ref{sec:recursion}, we explain how the recursive construction can also achieve client storage of $O(\log N) \cdot \omega(1)$ blocks as shown in Table~\ref{tab:ORamComparison}.